 Technology Research Corp is a US-based company that specializes in power distribution and management systems.
 The company manufactures and designs portable surge guards with their locks, GFCI units, and adaptors.
-Some of its top products that offer RV low-voltage protection are the Surge Guard 44260 and the Surge Guard 44270.
+One of its top products that offers RV low-voltage protection is the Surge Guard 44260.

 Camco was birthed in 1986 and currently has over 130 patents.
 The company manufactures over 3,000 products in its five separate state-of-the-art facilities, including high-quality water filters, water pressure regulators, hose elbows, RV sewer water hoses, plastic water heater pans, clothing, and surge protectors.
 It’s headquartered in Greensboro, North Carolina and has operating offices located all around the world.
 The Camco Dogbone RV Circuit Analyzer is one of its top-rated 50-amp RV surge protector and circuit analyzers.

 Best RV Surge Protectors Pricing

 - Under $100: This price range is for entry-level surge protectors that are useful for identifying faulty park power.
 Most come as portable units and offer less than 2,500 joules of power protection.
 Some high-end brands sell their surge protectors within this price range.

 - $100 to 200: This price range comes with both portable and permanent surge guards.
 Most units here are weather-resistant and are designed to handle most of the high power consumption needs of a camper.